mm80843/T3.5/docs/Benef/PBN__Benef_94.md

 # __Reduction in virus viability on surfaces__

-## Name of the Benefit

-Cardboard has higher virus viability, reducing its use can help reduce the risk of transmission through contact with contaminated surfaces

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from increased asset value and demand for spaces that are perceived as safe and low risk.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_91.md)